 Learn The Speycast

-By Jock Monteith 13th June 2019
+By Jock Monteith 15th November 2022

-Focus On The Fly Line Lift
+Focus In On Your Fly Line Lift

-Fly Line Lift Starting Position
+The Optimal Fly Line Lift Starting Position

-Ok let's begin, firstly your fly line should be straight below you in the stream and drawn back to the correct length of head for optimal casting weight & length and squeezed tight to cork handle to lock in the line energy.
+Firstly your fly line should be straight below you in the stream and drawn back to the correct length of head for optimal casting weight length and squeezed tight to cork handle to lock in the line energy.
 Your body position should be square to the target i.e. approx 45 degrees from the riverbank below you which means if your fly line is straight and parallel to the riverbank below you your upper body should be slightly turned in towards the riverbank at the beginning of the cast but not your feet which should remain facing the target area.
 Your hands should be low at the start of the cast and your rod tip should be at the 8 o'clock position (clock face across river) or touching the water in order to open up and maximise your line lift range.
 Always be aware that a salmon fly line with a sink tip will come up through the water column to the surface more effectively if it's 'smoothly & slowly' lifted and not quickly snatched to the surface of the river.

-A Smooth Precise Slow Fly Line Lift
+A Smooth Precise Slow Fly Line Lift Is Important

 Maximise Your Fly Line Lift Range